tytydraco/yessleep/out/Doghead_Man.md

 Lyco helped me adjust to the regional culture and always had questions about America- a place he wanted to visit but for some reason wasn’t allowed to, which I never understood.

-During senior year, I did something a couple things I regretted.
+During senior year, I did a couple things I regretted.
 Lyco lent me money before my flight back to NYC, which I promised I’d send back immediately, but neglected to when I returned to the states.
 And worse, I slept with his sister, Ilissa, after a Carnival party.
 I was never sure if Lyco needed to know this though; Ilissa was an adult, she even said herself it was best not to say anything.
 I never saw her again after that; her strawberry blonde hair and vivid blue eyes made it hard to forget her.
 I was secretly hoping I’d see those eyes again on this trip.

 However, I did bring Lyco his money, with interest, and gave him my best Canon video camera as a gift.
 Lyco seemed pleased, so I relaxed.
 I had to bite my tongue though; I desperately wanted to know where Ilissa was.
 She sent me letters over the years, the last one was a postcard that came with a warning to *not come back* *to Greece*, no matter how badly we wanted to see each other.
 I begged her to come to NYC, but nothing.
 We stayed off social media to not raise any suspicion.